Link: https://leetcode.com/problems/different-ways-to-add-parentheses/

 In this evaluation tree, we inevitably get duplicate configurations of parentheses on opposing sides of the tree!
 In the above case, we get (2+2)+(2+2) twice!

 And this is where I got stuck.
 I could not figure out how to make progress from here.
-What I missed is that we can treat the the operations as nodes, and in the same way as in Unique binary search trees II, we can set each operation as the root, and then subsequent operations as the parents!
+What I missed is that we can treat the the operations as nodes, and in the same way as in Unique binary search trees II, we can set each operation as the root, and then subsequent operations as the children!
 A leaf is reached when only a number remains!

 For example: